rrrusst/solairia/README.md

   - 6 Nov 2024: <s>Ctrl+A (select all) and Ctrl+C (copy) key combination temporarily disabled in main chat window.
 Working to re-enable it in the next update.</s> SOLAIRIA hangs sometimes if user prompts rapidly multiple times while SOLAIRIA/LLM is replying.

 #### Updates (latest 3):
+  - 10 Nov 2024: Linux version has been released!
+Built on a Raspberry Pi 5 8GB (OS: 64-bit Debian 12 (Bookworm)) and tested with [Microsoft's Phi-3-Mini-4K-Instruct GGUF](https://huggingface.co/microsoft/Phi-3-mini-4k-instruct-gguf).
+Performance with aforementioned LLM was bearable on a non-overclocked Pi 5, and never thermal throttled with a heatsink+fan (Argon One V3 case).
+On a full-fledged Linux computer, performance would definitely be better.
   - 7 Nov 2024: Version 2.0.2 has been released.
 Re-enabled CTRL+A (select all) and CTRL+C (copy) key combinations.
   - 5 Nov 2024: Version 2.0.1 has been released!
 Compatibility with different text-generation LLMs (.gguf format) has been improved with the reworked custom prompt template feature (now uses llama-cpp-python's preset prompt templates and auto-selection, with the option to manually select from a list of preset templates).
-  - 26 Jun 2024: Version 2.0.0 has been released!
-Enjoy a full-fledged GUI, some interface customisation options, user experience improvements, performance optimisations and bug fixes.

 ### OVERVIEW:
 1) SOLAIRIA is an **offline, private and customisable** alternative to ChatGPT (and other similar products) that supports text interactions and **runs 100% on your computer's own hardware**.
 2) It lets you load a text-generation LLM of your choice (in .gguf format only) and interact with it, all without needing any internet connection.
 You will need to download a text-generation type of LLM from the HuggingFace website before loading it into SOLAIRIA.
-3) Currently only supports Windows OS.
+3) Currently supports Windows and Linux (Linux as of 10 Nov 2024, v2.0.2 onwards).
 4) Available in two variants:
-    1) GPU-bound: Uses your computer's NVIDIA GPU for LLM inference/processing.
+    1) GPU-bound (Windows only): Uses your computer's NVIDIA GPU for LLM inference/processing.
 Performs >10-20x faster than CPU-bound version.
 Requires CUDA components from [NVIDIA CUDA Toolkit](https://developer.nvidia.com/cuda-downloads) to be installed before use and supports NVIDIA GPUs released in 2006 or later/newer.
-    2) CPU-bound: Uses your computer's CPU for LLM inference/processing.
+    2) CPU-bound (Windows and Linux): Uses your computer's CPU for LLM inference/processing.
 Performs slower than GPU-bound version.
-Does not require any additional components to be installed and widely compatible with Windows systems.
+Does not require any additional components to be installed and widely compatible with Windows and Linux (as of 10 Nov 2024, v2.0.2 onwards) systems.
 5) **This repository does not contain the Python source code.
 Only released versions and the [VirusTotal](https://www.virustotal.com) file analysis PDF are uploaded in [Releases](https://github.com/rrrusst/solairia/releases).**

 ![image](https://github.com/user-attachments/assets/cea7d16b-ce1f-489d-9d7a-51e2a28df920)